 Most airlines operate regular flights from the UK to San Francisco International Airport.
 From here, it’s a 25-minute drive to Zeppelin, and the hotel can organise a transfer for $85 (or more depending on the vehicle and number of guests).
 Alternatively, fly to Oakland International Airport, from which it’s a 35-minute drive to Zeppelin; hotel transfers cost upwards of $85.

 San Francisco Station, well-served by Amtrak, is five minutes from Zeppelin, and there’s a tram service to take you to the hotel.

 Hire a car from one of San Francisco Airport’s outlets.
 To get to Zeppelin, join the 1-80 West from Fourth Street, then take the US-101 down to the hotel, which has valet parking for guests for $55 a day.
 However, the hotel’s efficient transfer service and San Francisco’s nippy tram network mean you won’t be in much need of a motor during your stay.

 The San Francisco Bay ferry serves Oakland, Alameda, Harbor Bay, Vallejo, AT&T Ballpark and Angel Island.

 Worth getting out of bed for

 Try out Rye on nearby Geary Street for top-notch tipples, exposed brickwork and polished wood.
-If that’s not your style, head over the street to Redford, which has a whiskey selection to make any Scot jealous.
+If that’s not your style, head over the street to Redford, which has a serious whiskey selection.

 As we make our way into San Francisco from start-up capital Palo Alto, it seems appropriate that we’re travelling by Uber.
 We pass by outposts of Google, Facebook and the rest of dotcomville, until the rolling green hills give way to uniform stacks of terraced buildings, and the iconic streets of San Francisco stretch out (and up) before us.